 Once your application is live, you can view the build log by selecting the "Deploy" tab and clicking the "View build log" link in the "Builds" section.

 Once the build is complete, you have to add a

-TOKEN environment variable on the "Configure" tab under the "Capsule parameters" section.
+TOKEN environment variable on the "Config" tab under the "Environment Variables" section.
 Assign it the value of the token you copied in step 6 of the Register the Bot section above.

 Chat with the Bot

 The bot will be able to respond to messages after Code Capsules finishes building it.
-When this is done, you cand send messages in the general channel of your Discord server and the bot will echo them.
+When this is done, you cand send messages to the bot as a direct message and the bot will echo them.